Q:

 3. Acetic acid and other molecular interactions

-4. Molecular weight and boiling point relationship
+4. In my experience, Molecular weight and boiling point relationship

-In general, higher molecular weight substances usually have higher boiling points.
-Acetic acid has a molecular weight of 60.05g/mol.
-Although it is not a particularly large molecular weight compound, its molecular structure contains oxygen atoms and hydrogen bonds that make its boiling point significantly higher than many low molecular weight organic compounds.
-For example, the boiling point of acetic acid is much higher compared to alkanes.
-This is also an important reason why acetic acid has a higher boiling point.
+60. Moreover 05g/mol. while it's not a particularly substantial molecular weight compound, its molecular structure contains oxygen atoms and hydrogen bonds that make its boiling point signifiis able totly higher than many low molecular weight organic compounds. to instance, the boiling point of acetic acid is much higher compared to alkanes.
+This is also an crucial reason why acetic acid has a higher boiling point.

 5. Temperature and boiling point relationship

-The boiling point is the temperature at which a liquid begins to transform into a gas when it reaches a certain temperature.
-Acetic acid has a boiling point of 118.1°C, which is higher than the boiling point of many simple organic acids such as acetic acid (about 77°C).
-Because the acetic acid molecules form a strong intermolecular attraction through hydrogen bonds, a higher temperature is required during the heating process to overcome this attraction and make the molecules enter the gas phase.
-Therefore, from the thermodynamic point of view, the high boiling point of acetic acid is due to the strong interaction between its molecules.
+118. 1°C, which is higher than the boiling point of many simple organic acids such as acetic acid (about 77°C).
+Because the acetic acid molecules form a strong intermolecular attraction through hydrogen bonds, a higher temperature is required during the heating process to overcome this attraction and make the molecules enter the gaseous phase.
+Therefore, from thermodynamic point of view, the high boiling point of acetic acid is due to the strong interaction between its molecules.
+And I've found that

 Cancel submit